With Journal Sync, you can back up your journals to iCloud and sync your content between your iOS devices. Journal Sync is a Paper Pro feature.

 Paper's files currently sync to the iCloud Drive folder in Mac OS, but there is not currently a Mac app which can open them.
 We are in the early phases of planning for a Paper desktop experience.

 If you are excited about accessing your Paper creations from the desktop, we would love to hear from you.
-Tell us about how you would personally use a Paper desktop app.
+Please feel free to open a support ticket to share how you would personally use a Paper desktop app.

 Restarting Paper resolves the majority of issues that a few of our users experience with seemingly missing Journals or Journal content.
 Here's the information from Apple on how to restart an app on your iPad or iPhone.
 If restarting Paper doesn't work, you can try restarting your iPad or iPhone.